 - Feeling lucky?
 You’ll find Bucky’s & Yavapai casinos, where you can try your luck at the slots and various table games.

-- Best Budget Hotel in Downtown Prescott: Springhill Suites Prescott – This hotel offers an indoor pool, free Wi-Fi, a continental breakfast, and a coffee bar in the lobby.
+- Budget Hotel in Downtown Prescott: Springhill Suites Prescott – This hotel offers an indoor pool, free Wi-Fi, a continental breakfast, and a coffee bar in the lobby.
 It’s one of the nicer pet-friendly hotels in Prescott and also has spacious rooms with a functional desk and an ergonomic chair.

-- Best Luxury Hotel in Downtown Prescott: Prescott Resort & Conference Center – This hotel features a full-service health club, salon, salt-water swimming pool, hot tub, sauna, and spa.
+- Luxury Hotel in Downtown Prescott: Prescott Resort & Conference Center – This hotel features a full-service health club, salon, salt-water swimming pool, hot tub, sauna, and spa.
 Guests can enjoy the on-site casino, Bucky’s Casino, with 300 slots and poker games, relaxing guest rooms with luxurious linens, flatscreen TVs, and helpful staff.

 See Related: Best Day Trips from Phoenix, Arizona